CraftCountry/modelead/README.md

 There are still nice places on the map to explore...

 # Whish Tree
-A tree in a distinct shape, offering a nice chunk of wood in the top, there are little sapling drops so use the saplings you have wisely.
+A tree in a distinct shape, it's a long tall appearance in the landscape that offers lots of wood and healthy food.
+And if your lucky, a treat near the top.

 # Rambutan
 The Rambutan are the drops from the Whish Tree.